Last week, I had TWO makeup artists tell me that they raised their prices and after sending their new prices to DM inquiries, they mostly got ghosted.

 Here’s the thing.
 I believe it’s not their price, it’s their positioning.

-Unless your portfolio consists of something super unique that NO ONE ELSE in your industry is doing, you see makeup, just like photography, is a commodity.
+Unless your portfolio consists of something super unique that NO ONE ELSE in your industry is doing, you see, makeup, just like photography, is a commodity.

 In other words, things your client actually gives a sh*t about.

-The goal here is to organize your offer into a “packaged” service, first, to appear like a pro who has pre-existing prices and doesn’t just throw out numbers willy nilly (this establishes credibility), second, to sell your value.
+- To appear like a pro who has pre-existing prices and doesn’t just throw out numbers willy nilly (this establishes credibility)

-Because I bet in those five steps, you’ll be able to come up with benefits that your prospect cares about.
+Because I bet in those five steps, you’ll be able to come up with benefits that your prospect truly cares about.

 Hint: It’s not about you, it’s about them.